civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 22

+  **(1)** **The portion of subsection** 43(1) of the Act **before paragraph (a) is** replaced by the following:

+### Section **43**

+      **(1)** The Minister of Canadian Heritage, in advancing the equality of status and use of English and French in Canadian society and, without restricting the generality of the foregoing, may take measures to

-  **(1)** Paragraphs 43(1)(b) to (g) of the Act are replaced by the following:
+      ****(1.1)**** Paragraphs 43(1)(b) to (g) of the Act are replaced by the following:

         support the development and promotion of francophone culture in Canada, including through the activities of entities for which that Minister is responsible and by ensuring that the Government of Canada's cultural policies are consistent with the purpose of this Act;

         provide funding to an organization, independent of the Government of Canada, responsible for administering a program whose purpose is to provide funding for test cases of national significance to be brought before the courts to clarify and assert constitutional and quasi-constitutional official language rights;

-    encourage and assist provincial **and territorial** governments to support the development of English and French linguistic minority communities generally and, in particular, to offer provincial, **territorial** and municipal services in both English and French and to provide opportunities for members of English or French linguistic minority communities to be educated in their own language;
+        encourage and assist provincial and territorial governments to support the development of English and French linguistic minority communities generally and, in particular, to offer provincial, territorial and municipal services in both English and French and to provide opportunities for members of English or French linguistic minority communities to be educated in their own language;

-    encourage and assist provincial **and territorial** governments **and non-profit organizations** to provide opportunities for everyone in Canada to learn both English and French **and to foster an acceptance and appreciation of both English and French by members of the public**;
+        encourage and assist provincial and territorial governments and non-profit organizations to provide opportunities for everyone in Canada to learn both English and French and to foster an acceptance and appreciation of both English and French by members of the public;

-    **induce** the business community, labour organizations, **non-profit** organizations and other organizations or institutions to provide services in both English and French and to foster the recognition and use of those languages;
+        induce the business community, labour organizations, non-profit organizations and other organizations or institutions to provide services in both English and French and to foster the recognition and use of those languages;

         implement programs in support of official languages; and

   **(2)** Subsection 43(2) of the Act is replaced by the following:

-    **(2)** The Minister of Canadian Heritage shall take such measures as that Minister considers appropriate to ensure public consultation in the development of policies and review of programs relating to the advancement and the equality of status and use of English and French in Canadian society **and shall provide information to the public relating to those policies and programs**.
+    **(2)** The Minister of Canadian Heritage shall take such measures as that Minister considers appropriate to ensure public consultation in the development of policies and review of programs relating to the **achievement of** the equality of status and use of English and French in Canadian society and shall provide information to the public relating to those policies and programs.

 ### Section 23